 Local 79 is run by its members, for its members.
 It’s a democratic organization.
 The Executive of Local 79, which makes the day-to-day decisions, is elected through a mail-in vote from the Local 79 membership every three years.
-These are the CUPE Local 79 elected officers for the 2012-2014 Term of Office.
+These are the CUPE Local 79 elected officers for the current term of office.

 The Executive Committee

 Dave first became a Local 79 member in 1989 when he began working in the Transportation Services Division at the City of Toronto.
 He has served as a Union Steward, and was elected President in 2017.
 Dave loves all types of sports and has taught soccer to kids for the past 15 years.
 He’s an avid reader and enjoys going to the movies with family and friends.

 Jason Chan, First Vice-President(416) 977-1629 ext.
 224 firstname.lastname@example.org

 Jason first became a Local 79 member in 2008 when he began working in the Resident Accounting Unit of the Long Term Care Homes & Services Division at the City of Toronto.
 In 2011, he worked in the Finance & Administration Unit of the Toronto Court Services Division and in 2014 worked on Cluster B budgets in the Financial Planning Unit of the Policy, Planning, Finance & Administration Division.
 Jason was elected First Vice-President in 2017 after serving several terms as a Union Steward and as Co-Chair of the Young Workers Committee.
 Jason holds a Bachelor of Business Administration from York University with finance specialization.
 He is also a big fan of Star Wars and Game of Thrones.